lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Time and Timers.md

 This specifies a timer named `t` that will first trigger at the start of execution and then repeatedly trigger at intervals of one second.
 Notice that the time units can be left off if the value is zero.

-Each target provides a built-in function for retrieving the logical time at which the reaction is invoked,
+This target provides a built-in function for retrieving the logical time at which the reaction is invoked,
 <span class="lf-c">`get_logical_time()`</span>
 <span class="lf-cpp warning">FIXME</span>
-<span class="lf-py warning">FIXME</span>
+<span class="lf-py warning">lf.time.logical()</span>
 <span class="lf-ts">util.getCurrentLogicalTime()</span>
 <span class="lf-rs warning">FIXME</span>.
 On most platforms (with the exception of some embedded platforms), the returned value is a 64-bit number representing the number of nanoseconds that have elapsed since January 1, 1970.
 Executing the above displays something like the following: